usrnatc/finit/README.md

 - find the optimal way to store/access the boilerplate code blobs for each language
 - comments && styling
 - boilerplate asprintf error message
+- add project commadnline flag to allow for initialising project dir structures complete with makefiles (may not be viable for all languages)